11 Simple Daily Habits People Do Wrong (Without Realizing It)

 What to do:

 Uh, now’s your chance to skip over this one, early birds.
-Okay, you (and this writer!) asked for it.
+Okay, you asked for it.

 Apparently, the production of cortisol in the body is high in the morning.
-Normally, this would be considered a good thing.
+Usually, this would be considered a good thing.
 Cortisol does have the dubious title of “stress hormone,” after all.

-However, this cortisol can serve as a viable source of energy in the morning.
-It also is a vital component of our circadian rhythm, which serves the role of ensuring that we fall asleep and wake up at a normal, set time every day.
+However, this cortisol can be a viable energy source in the morning.
+It is also a vital component of our circadian rhythm, which ensures that we fall asleep and wake up at a standard, set time every day.

 What to do (but you probably won’t!):